internetarchive/fatcat/proposals/202008_bulk_citation_graph.md

   types
 - sort the "source" references into an index and run a merge-sort on bucket keys against the "target" index to generate candidate match buckets
-- run python fuzzy match code against the candidate buckets, outputing a status for each reference input and a list of all strong matches
+- run python fuzzy match code against the candidate buckets, outputting a status for each reference input and a list of all strong matches
 - resort successful matches and index by both source and target identifiers as output citation graph